Terminal127/OCR/README.md

-## End-to-End DevOps Project with Python OCR
+## End-to-End DevOps Project with Python OCR Module

-In this comprehensive DevOps project, we integrate cutting-edge OCR (Optical Character Recognition) capabilities, implemented in Python, as the foreground application.
-This is supported by state-of-the-art DevOps mechanisms, aligning with current industry standards.

 In this comprehensive DevOps project, we integrate cutting-edge OCR (Optical Character Recognition) capabilities, implemented in Python, as the foreground application.
 This is supported by state-of-the-art DevOps mechanisms, aligning with current industry standards.